IVSoftware/multi-dimensional-array-request/readme.md

 ***
 **Multidimensional array class**

-Here we define a multidimensional array that gets and sets a `uint` value with the indexer syntax shown in your code `_array[bank][index] = 0xnn`.
+The multidimensional array provides a standard array indexer that gets and sets a `uint` value using `_array[bank][index] = 0xnn`.
 Under the hood are arrays made from these observable uints but it makes no difference in terma of interacting with the multidimensional array.

     public class MultidimensionalArray
     {